MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-intro.md

 ---
 # Introducing Live Unit Testing

-Live Unit Testing is a technology available in Visual Studio 2017 version 15.3 that executes your unit tests automatically in real time as you make code changes.
+Live Unit Testing is a technology that was introduced in Visual Studio 2017.
+It executes your unit tests automatically in real time as you make code changes.
 Live Unit Testing:

 - Lets you refactor and change code with greater confidence.
 Live Unit Testing automatically executes all impacted tests as you edit your code to ensure that your changes do not break tests.